phuocnguyen210495/honda/README.md

 * [ ] Smart search (all in one)
 * [ ] Provide french translations
  * [ ] Algolia search places [2.x]
- * Make it easy to add any command in the setup, overrided them : should go along with the laravel improved commands with directories matching our structure.
+ * Make it easy to add any command in the setup, override them : should go along with the laravel improved commands with directories matching our structure.
- * Default mail .env should be maildev (might also start it automatically?)
  * Email verification when updated (listener)
- * font-semibold on button ffs

 To finish: